 Orthodox Church life begins within, exists within, and finds its goal within the Holy Trinity.
 Everything is rooted in the life of the Holy Trinity, and unfolds from the Trinity.
 The Church participates in the life and mission of the Trinity.
 In the Church the world meets the Living God, and is drawn into His life, and is saved and transformed by the work of the Holy Trinity.
-The Divine Liturgy, the central Eucharistic worship of the Orthodox Church is actually the Liturgy, the work, of the Holy Trinity, the outpouring of the life of the Trinity for the world.
-We enter into this Divine Liturgy, which is depicted in the icon.
-The Greek word leiturgia means a service done on behalf of others or for the public good.
+The "Divine Liturgy," the central Eucharistic worship of the Orthodox Church is actually the work of the Holy Trinity, the outpouring of the life of the Trinity for the world.
+We enter into this Divine Liturgy which is depicted in the icon.
+The Greek leiturgia means a service done on behalf of others or for the public good.
 We participate in the Divine Liturgy of the Holy Trinity by offering ourselves and one another and our whole life and the world through Christ, in the Spirit, to the Father.
-The priest, with whom we are united in the offering, as the chalice is raised to heaven, proclaims: "Your own of your own we offer you, on behalf of all, and for all."
-Thus, ecclesiology and mission are inseparably linked with worship, and vice-versa.
-Ecclesiology, mission and worship are all expressed and understood within Orthodox Christianity, as participation in the life of the Trinity and as the work of the Trinity within the new humanity, the Body of Christ, and through it, within the world.
+As the priest, with whom we are united in the offering, raises the chalice to heaven, he proclaims "Your own of your own we offer you, on behalf of all, and for all."
+Thus, with the other topics identified by our host, John; that is, ecclesiology and mission, I would also include worship and say that all are expressed and understood within Orthodox Christianity, as participation in the life of the Trinity and as the work of the Trinity within the new humanity, the Body of Christ, and through it, in the world.